idiotekk/idiotekk.github.io/_posts/2021-11-27-blockchain.md

 Thanks to good luck it went up like crazy, and I got all my investment back by selling a small portion of the assets.

+# DOT/KSM

+To my surprise many projects that already on Kusama are still in a very very early stage.
+Bit.country for example only has a few poor demos that look far less competetent sandbox or decentralland.
+(Let's say I won't have any appitite for the project based on such demos.)
+Maybe that's my false expecation: Kusama is supposed to be early-stage, explorative and experimental, less mature than Polkadot.

+On the other hand that's a good thing - they still have good upside potentil possibly.

 # Next hype

 The key to prosper in this world is to front-run a hype and hold through it.
 What is the next hype?